MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/storage-firmware-update-driver.md

 # Storage Firmware Update (SFU)

 Updating firmware for NVMe storage drives has relied on hardware vendors to create firmware update applications which utilize specific [firmware update IOCTLs](https://docs.microsoft.com/windows/win32/fileio/working-with-nvme-devices#dont-update-firmware-through-the-pass-through-mechanism) introduced in Windows 10.
 These applications are typically distributed outside of the Windows Update (WU) pipeline.
-End users need to determine which storage disk(s) are in their device, obtain the correct storage drive firmware utility from a manufacturer’s website, and manually download and install the update(s).
+End users need to determine which storage disks are in their device, obtain the correct storage drive firmware utility from a manufacturer’s website, and manually download and install the updates.

 Additionally, devices running [Windows 10 in S-mode](https://www.microsoft.com/windows/s-mode), are in an enhanced security configuration which only allows users to run Microsoft-verified applications, therefore vendor utilities may fail to update drive firmware.
 This manual process results in low adoption of firmware updates, increases support costs and customer satisfaction issues for hardware manufacturers.